helidon-io/helidon/docs/se/integrations/oci.md

 ### Accessing OCI Services

-Once you have authentication with OCI configured, you can use it to access any [OCI service supported by the OCI SDK][oci-service-supported-by-the-oci-sdk].
+Once you have authentication with OCI configured, you can use it to access any [OCI service supported by the OCI SDK][oci-service-supp].
 You need to add dependencies for the specific OCI SDK clients you will use.

 #### Object Storage

 The OCI Object Storage service is an internet-scale, high-performance storage platform that offers reliable and cost-efficient data durability.
-See [OCI Object Storage Overview][oci-object-storage-overview] in OCI documentation.
+See [OCI Object Storage Overview][oci-object-stora] in OCI documentation.

 To enable the OCI Object Storage integration, add the following dependency to your project’s `pom.xml`: